 Turn on the Mixed Reality Cam mode in VR Settings > Stereo Rendering.
 Cycle through the ‘Display Mirror’ options until it reads ‘Mixed Reality’

-You should also try to match the FOV as closely as possible using the slider in VR Options > Stereo Rendering.
+You should also try to match the FOV as closely as possible to the real camera using the slider in VR Options > Stereo Rendering.

 If you need to move the camera manually you can use the following hotkeys in-game (with no menus open):